StoqMA vs. MA: the power of error reduction: Introduction

 \section{Introduction}

 The local Hamiltonian problem is a cornerstone of quantum complexity theory.
 The input to the problem consists of a $k$ -local Hamiltonian $H = \frac{1}{m} \sum_{i \in [m]} H_i$, where each term $H_i$ acts non-trivially on $k$-qubits out of an $n$ qubit system\footnote{A classical local Hamiltonian could be interpreted as an instance of the Constraint Satisfaction Problem (CSP) problem.
 In particular, each a local term in Hamiltonian matches a constraint, where variables in the CSP instance correspond to qubits.
-Moreover, Hamiltonian's ground state is associated with an assignment, and the ground-energy is precisely the maximal violation of such an assignment. }, as well as two numbers: $\alpha$ and $\beta$.
+Moreover, Hamiltonian's ground state is associated with an assignment, and the ground-energy is precisely the maximal violation of such an assignment. }, as well as two numbers, $\alpha$ and $\beta$.
 We are asked then to decide if the ground-energy of $H$ is below $\alpha$ or above $\beta$, when we are promised that one of the cases hold.
-This problem is a computational version of the major problem in condensed matter physics, of understanding the ground-energy of many body quantum systems.
+This problem is a computational version of the fundamental problem in condensed matter physics, of understanding the ground-energy of many body quantum systems.
 Kitaev~\cite{KSV02} showed that for some $\alpha$ and $\beta$ such that $\beta - \alpha \geq 1/\poly(n)$, the $k$-local Hamiltonian problem is complete for \QMA{}, the quantum analog of \NP{}.
 Many researchers have studied the complexity of the local Hamiltonian problem for restricted families of local Hamiltonians, closer to physical models, e.g., \cite{KR03,KKR06,OT08,AGIK09,CGW14,CM16}.

-In this work we are interested in a particular subfamily of Hamiltonians called {\em stoquastic Hamiltonians}.\footnote{We avoid giving the formal definition of these Hamiltonians here and leave it to Section \ref{subsec:stoq-LH}.} Roughly, stoquastic Hamiltonians are those Hamiltonians whose off diagonal terms are non-positive.
+In this work we are interested in a particular subfamily of Hamiltonians called {\em stoquastic Hamiltonians}.\footnote{We avoid giving the formal definition of these Hamiltonians here and leave it to Section \ref{subsec:stoq-LH}.} Roughly, stoquastic Hamiltonians are those Hamiltonians whose off-diagonal terms are non-positive.
 From a physics point of view, stoquastic Hamiltonians arise naturally since they do not exhibit what is known as the {\em sign problem}, making them more amenable to classical simulations by Monte Carlo methods.
-Moreover, the first adiabatic algorithms used stoquastic Hamiltonians~\cite{Farhi}, and the first models of D-Wave quantum devices were implemented using such Hamiltonians~\cite{JAG+11,AL18}.
+Moreover, the first adiabatic algorithms were proposed with stoquastic Hamiltonians~\cite{Farhi}, and the first models of D-Wave quantum devices were implemented in this model~\cite{JAG+11,AL18}.